ansys/pymechanical/doc/source/getting_started/index.rst

     Product Version:231
     Software build date:Wednesday, August 10, 2022 4:28:15 PM

-If you see a response from the server, congratulations!
-You're ready to get started using Mechanical as a service.
-For details regarding the PyMechanical interface, see :ref:`ref_mechanical_user_guide`.
+If you see a response from the server, you can begin using Mechanical as a service.
+For information on the PyMechanical interface, see :ref:`ref_mechanical_user_guide`.